Cluster candidates with massive quiescent galaxies at $z\sim2$: Data

 We then estimate the stellar mass limit of our sample in the VISTA-VIDEO region following an empirical method (\eg, \citealp{pozzetti10,weaver20}).
 We first calculate the rescaled stellar mass, $M_\mathrm{*,res}$, of each galaxy,

 where $K_\mathrm{s,corr}$ and $K_\mathrm{s,lim}$ are the aperture loss-corrected $K_\mathrm{s}$-band magnitude and the assumed limiting magnitude, respectively.
 The aperture loss depends on the sizes of objects, but it is typically $0.2$--$0.5$ mag for faint ($K_\mathrm{s}\sim24$) objects.
 Therefore, we conservatively adopt $K_\mathrm{s,lim}=23.6$.
 Then, we define the stellar-mass completeness limit as the $90^\mathrm{th}$ percentile of $\log(M_\mathrm{*,res})$ distribution at a given redshift.
 Fig.~\ref{fig:completeness} shows limiting stellar mass at 90\% completeness calculated above.
-At $z=2$, galaxies more massive than $10^{10.5}\,M_{\odot}$ are almost completely detected.
+Regardless of the star formation category, galaxies that are more massive than $10^{10.5}\,M_{\odot}$ at $z\sim2$ are almost completely detected.
 Then, we also calculate limiting stellar masses for star-forming galaxies and quiescent galaxies separately.
 Here, we define quiescent galaxies as those whose specific-SFR ($\mathrm{SFR}/M_{*}$; sSFR) are by $\sim1$ dex lower than the star formation main sequence (see eq.~(12) of \citealp{tanaka15}).
 To be specific, we define quiescent galaxies at $z\sim2$ as those whose $\mathrm{sSFR}<10^{-10}\,\mathrm{yr}^{-1}$.
-We find the limiting mass of quiescent galaxies at $z\sim2$ is by $\sim 0.2\,\mathrm{dex}$ higher than that of star-forming ones.
+We find the limiting masses of quiescent and star-forming galaxies at $z\sim2$ to be $\sim 10^{10.5} M_\odot$ and $\sim 10^{10.3}M_\odot$, respectively.